Saran092/Collection-in-Java/README.md

     pollFirst()                 Retrieves and removes the first element, or returns null if empty

     pollLast()	            Retrieves and removes the last element, or returns null if empty

+# Set
+The Set interface in Java represents a collection of unique elements, meaning it does not allow duplicates.
+It is commonly used when you need to store a group of distinct elements.

+ **Key Features of Set**
+ - No duplicates allowed
+ - Unordered (HashSet) or sorted (TreeSet) storage
+ - Faster lookups compared to lists